spatie/laravel-database-mail-templates/README.md

 }
 ```

-As you can see, our `MeetupMailTemplate` model extends the package's `MailTemplate` and overrides a couple of methods.
+`MeetupMailTemplate` extends the package's `MailTemplate` and overrides a couple of methods.
 We've also added the relationship to the `MeetupGroup` that this mail template belongs to.

-Using the `getLayout()` method we use the meetup group's custom mail header and footer.
+By extending the `getLayout()` method we can provide the group's custom mail header and footer.
 [Read more about adding a header and footer to a mail template here.](#adding-a-header-and-footer-around-a-mail-template)

-We've also extended the `scopeForMailable()` method.
-When sending a `TemplateMailable`, this scope will be used to fetch the corresponding mail template from the database.
+We've also extended the `scopeForMailable()` method which is used to fetch the corresponding mail template from the database.
-On top of the default `mailable` where-clause we've added a `meetup_group_id` where-clause that'll match the mailable's `meeting_group_id` to the the mail template.
+On top of the default `mailable` where-clause we've added a `meetup_group_id` where-clause that'll query for the mailable's `meeting_group_id`.

 Next, let's have a look at what our `NewMeetupPlannedMail` might look like: